ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 ### Device

-MOSIP devices are most often used to collect biometrics.
+SBI devices are most often used to collect biometrics.
 The devices are expected to follow the specification for all level of compliance and their usage.
-The MOSIP devices fall under the category of Trust Level 3 (TL3) as defined in MOSIP architecture.
+The SBI devices fall under the category of Trust Level 3 (TL3) as defined in SBI architecture.
 At TL3 device is expected to be whitelisted with a fully capable PKI and secure storage of keys at the hardware.

+[TBD] Reference to MOSIP Architecture??

 * L0 - A device can obtain L0 certification when it uses a software level cryptographic library with no secure boot or FTM.
 These devices will follow different device identity and the same would be mentioned as part of exception flows.
 * L1 - A device can obtain L1 certification when it is built in a secure facility with one of the certified FTM.

 #### Device Identity

-All devices that connect to MOSIP must be identifiable.
-MOSIP believes in cryptographic Identity as its basis for trust.
+All devices that connect to an SBI reliant application must be identifiable.
+The SBI specification relies on cryptographic Identity as its basis for trust.

 **Physical ID**

-An identification mark that shows MOSIP compliance and a readable unique device serial number (minimum of 12 alphanumeric characters), make and model.
+An identification mark that shows SBI compliance and a readable unique device serial number (minimum of 12 alphanumeric characters), make and model.
 The same information has to be available over a 2D QR Code or Barcode.
 This is to help field support and validation.

 **Digital ID**

-A digital device ID in MOSIP would be a signed JSON (RFC 7515) as follows:
+A digital device ID in SBI would be a signed JSON (RFC 7515) as follows:

 ```
 {